 Prepare our students for life.

-Meet the needs of a full range of learners.
+Meet the needs of our learners.

 Adopt a more agile mindset, allowing DA to innovate more boldly.